Windsor, Berkshire

-Windsor is a historic market town and unparished area in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
+Windsor is a historic town in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
 It is the site of Windsor Castle, one of the official residences of the British monarch.
-The town is situated 21.8 mi west of Charing Cross, central London, 5.8 mi southeast of Maidenhead, and 15.8 mi east of the county town of Reading.
+The town is situated 21.8 mi west of Charing Cross, central London, 5.8 mi southeast of Maidenhead, and 15.8 mi east of the modern county town of Reading.
 It is immediately south of the River Thames, which forms its boundary with its smaller, ancient twin town of Eton.
-The village of Old Windsor, just over 2 mi to the south, predates what is now called Windsor by around 300 years; in the past Windsor was formally referred to as New Windsor to distinguish the two.
+The village of Old Windsor, just over 2 mi to the south, predates what is now called Windsor by, possibly, 300 years.
+Until 1974, Windsor was correctly referred to as New Windsor to distinguish the two.

 Etymology

 Windlesora is first mentioned in the Anglo-Saxon Chronicle.
 (The settlement had an earlier name but this is unknown.)
-The name originates from old English Windles-ore or winch by the riverside.
-By 1110, meetings of the Great Council, which had previously taken place at Windlesora, were noted as taking place at the castle, referred to as New Windsor.
+The name has no exact etymology, but the closest estimation is that derives from old English Windles-ore or winch by the riverside.
+This etymology is shared with Winsor in Hampshire and also Broadwindsor (Dorset), but topographically all three are different.
+By 1110, Henry of Huntingdon's chronicle, Historia Anglorum, notes that meetings of the Great Council, which had previously taken place at Windlesora, were taking place at the castle, referred to as New Windsor.
 By the late 12th century the settlement at Windelsora had been renamed Old Windsor.

 History

 Medieval period

-The early history of the site is unknown, although it was almost certainly settled some years before 1070 when William the Conqueror had a timber motte-and-bailey castle constructed.
-The focus of royal interest at that time was not the castle, however, but a small riverside settlement about 3 mi downstream, possibly established from the 7th century.
-From about the 8th century, high status people as well as the royalty began visiting the site.
-From the 11th century the site's link with King Edward the Confessor is documented.
-In the later medieval period, royal use of the site increased, probably because it offered good access to woodlands and opportunities for hunting – a sport which also developed military skills.
+The early history of the site is unknown, although Old English field names in its vicinity that survived to be documented in the medieval period, confirm that a substantial community existed on this site for a considerable time before 1066.
+By 1070, recognising the strategic importance of the site William the Conqueror had a timber motte-and-bailey castle constructed.
+The focus of royal interest at that time was not the castle, however, but a small riverside settlement about 3 mi downstream, possibly established in the late 7th century.
+From about the 8th century, high status people began visiting the site, although by the ninth, according to the archaeological record, it had been abandoned.
+From the mid-11th century the site came back into use, and it is occasionally mentioned in the sources, linked with King Edward the Confessor and his love of sports hunting.
+After the Conquest, royal use of the site increased, probably because it demonstrated royal continuity, and also access to woodlands for hunting, as the use of a short bow on horseback was a valuable military skill.